 As a UX professional, I feel my main job is to be an advocate for the user.
 Similar to a wait-person at a restaurant or a talented ski instructor, one must be constantly mindful of the needs of their client.
 When in college I waited tables and discovered that I needed to adjust my behavior to that of the occupants of my table.
 Sometimes I would take on the role of a hostess, and guide people through the menu, and entertain them as if they were guests in my home.
 Other times I needed to be like an invisible genie who filled their needs with little or no interruption of their experience.
 Similarly as a ski instructor I am constantly adjusting my behavior to what is most appropriate for optimal learning in the unpredictable mountain environment.

-Being attuned to what is appropriate to the visitors of a web site is how one delivers an optimal experience.
+Being attuned to what is appropriate to the users of an app, product, service or website is how one delivers an optimal experience.

 I found that while writing about prospective users I was able to virtually climb into their world – similar to how a novelist must feel when being absorbed in the life of a fictional character.
 With personas/scenarios and user stories I am able to access what I know about people in my life and apply it to prospective users of the site or application that I am working on.